orchest/orchest/docs/source/getting_started/installation.rst

 Installation
 ============

-Orchest can be run locally on Linux, macOS and Windows (using the exact same steps!).
+Orchest can be run on Linux, macOS and Windows (using the exact same steps!).

 Prerequisites
 -------------
-* Docker (tested on 19.03.9)
+* Docker

 If you do not yet have Docker installed, please visit https://docs.docker.com/get-docker/.

+.. _regular installation:

 Linux, macOS and Windows
 -------------------------